 Robert McGregor (1940 – 2015)

-Founding member of Art Deco Trust
+Founding member and inaugural CEO of the Art Deco Trust

 Launch of the Robert McGregor Heritage Fund